Enricobazzi/Lynxtrogression_v2/README.md

 ### Alignment to reference genomes

 I align the sequencing reads to the newly generated *Lynx rufus* reference genome ([mLynRuf2.2](https://denovo.cnag.cat/lynx_rufus)).
 Description of how sequencing reads were processed and aligned are found in [reads_qc_and_alignment](reads_qc_and_alignment.md).

+### Variant Calling from aligned reads

+Genotypes of all the samples were extracted from the individual alignments and joint into a unique VCF file as described in [variant_calling](variant_calling.md)